 Sven Christian is a writer, editor, and curator.
-In December 2024 he was appointed Chief Curator of the ARAK Collection (Doha, Qatar), having served as curator of NIROX Sculpture Park and the Villa-Legodi Centre for Sculpture (South Africa, 2022–24); Assistant Curator at Zeitz Museum of Contemporary Art Africa (Zeitz MOCAA, 2017–18); and Assistant Editor at ART AFRICA magazine (2015–17).
-Sven is the editor of FORM Journal, published by the Villa-Legodi Centre for Sculpture and the University of Johannesburg Press, Ashraf Jamal’s Strange Cargo: Essays on Art (2022), and co-editor of Bruce Murray Arnott: Into the Megatext (2023); Coral Bijoux’s Dreams as R-evolution (2020); and William Kentridge’s Why Should I Hesitate: Putting Drawings to Work (2019).
+He served as Curator of NIROX Sculpture Park and the Villa-Legodi Centre for Sculpture (Johannesburg, South Africa) between February 2022 and May 2025, before shifting into an adjunct role to pursue his own research interests.
+Prior to that, he served as Editor of Museum Publications, and Assistant Curator, at Zeitz Museum of Contemporary Art Africa (Zeitz MOCAA, 2017–18), as well as Assistant Editor at ART AFRICA magazine (2015–17) and founder of Ism-Skism (2013–14).
+Sven is the editor of FORM Journal (Villa-Legodi Centre for Sculpture / University of Johannesburg Press), and a number of books and artist monographs, among them Johan Thom: Grasp (2025); Walter Oltmann: In Time (2024); and Ashraf Jamal’s Strange Cargo: Essays on Art (2022).
+He is also co-editor of Bruce Murray Arnott: Into the Megatext (2023); Coral Bijoux’s Dreams as R-evolution (2020); and William Kentridge’s Why Should I Hesitate: Putting Drawings to Work (2019).
 His writing has been published by Routledge, Phaidon, OnCurating, The Garage Journal, Ellipses: Journal of Creative Research, and The Thinker, amongst others.
 He holds an MA in Contemporary Curatorial Practices (University of the Witwatersrand, 2020) and a Bachelor of Fine Art (Rhodes University, 2011).

 Beth Diane Armstrong, maquette for Surface Weight, 2014.
 Photo: Anthea Pokroy.
 Courtesy of the Villa-Legodi Centre for Sculpture.